Ronjastoofast/multi-assay-activity-analysis/README.md

 ## Limitations

-- No plate-level metadata → cannot assess batch effects
+- No plate-level metadata, so cannot assess batch effects
-- Single measurements per compound → limited statistical confidence
+- Single measurements per compound, so limited statistical confidence
 - Assay variability reduces reliability of threshold-based classification
 - No control experiments on uninfected cells to differentiate direct effects of the compounds on the cells from their viral inhibition effect